TeamFMOLs/PumpkinChaos/README.md

 - [Omar Emad](https://github.com/The-Sad-Zewalian)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details

 ## Play the game
 - You can clone the repo and build the game yourself